akuek10/orthotribune/README.md

 # Tribble Tribune (SportsMed)
 Dabbling in the world of Orthopaedic Market Data Insights &amp; Trends, focusing on Upper Extremity solutions.
 <br />
-<p style="font-family: cursive;">By Alvin Kuek
+*By Alvin Kuek*
 </p>